jivesoftware/jive-release/README.md

 #### cdnPublish

-Which directory contains files to publish to the jQuery CDN.
-Set to `false` to prevent publishing to the jQuery CDN.
+Which directory contains files to publish to the jive CDN.
+Set to `false` to prevent publishing to the jive CDN.
 Defaults to `"dist/cdn"`.

 #### npmPublish